CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/install-uninstall.md

 the system such as **Modules** and **Plugins** and when it has finished you will receive conformation. *[Figure-4]*

-<span class="info" markdown="1">Note: Uninstalling an extension can take some time due to having to uninstall several smaller extensions so please be patient.</span>
+<span class="info" markdown="1">Note: Uninstalling an extension can take some time due to having to uninstall several smaller extensions at the same time so please be patient.</span>

 ![Figure-4](images/docs/joomla/extensions/general/uninstall-all-4.png "Figure-4"){.coalaweb-docs}